-- 7.68.
-Requirement 27 of GSR Part 3 [1] states that "Employers, registrants and licensees shall not offer benefits as substitutes for measures for protection and safety." - 7.69.
-Requirement 28 of GSR Part 3 [1] states:
+7.68.
+Requirement 27 of GSR Part 3 [1] states that "Employers, registrants and licensees shall not offer benefits as substitutes for measures for protection and safety."

 "Employers, registrants and licensees shall make special arrangements for female workers, as necessary, for protection of the embryo or fetus and breastfed infants.
 Employers, registrants and licensees shall make special arrangements for protection and safety for persons under 18 years of age who are undergoing training."